gabegomez000/migrating-to-python/README.md

 # migrating-to-python
-Migrating existing scripts for RAMCO to WordPress from JavaScript to Python
+Migrating RAMCO -> WordPress scripts from JavaScript to Python